echemdb/svgdigitizer/doc/workflow.md

 **2: Place a BIB file in the folder.**

-The easiest approach is to search for the article with [Google Scholar](http://scholar.google.com/).
+A suggested approach is to search for the article with [Google Scholar](http://scholar.google.com/).

 Modify the scholar settings so that a BibTeX link appears below the citation: